Density of Rational Curves on K3 Surfaces: Introduction

 is dense in $\CS_g$. \end{thm}

 Using an elementary topological argument, we can easily conclude the following (actually equivalent) statement.

 \begin{cor} For all $g \ge 2$, the set

-is of Baire the first category, i.e., a countable union of nowhere dense subsets in $\K_g$ under the usual topology, where $\CC_{X,nL}$ is the fiber of $\CC_{g,n}$ over $(X, L)$.
-Hence the set of $K3$ surfaces of genus $g$ whose rational curves are dense is of Baire the second category. \end{cor}
+is {of the first Baire category}, i.e., a countable union of nowhere dense subsets in $\K_g$ under the usual topology, where $\CC_{X,nL}$ is the fiber of $\CC_{g,n}$ over $(X, L)$.
+Hence the set of $K3$ surfaces of genus $g$ whose rational curves are dense is {of the second Baire category}. \end{cor}

 This partially answers a question raised in \cite{C-L} (Conjecture 1.2), although we expect that the union of rational curves are dense on every projective $K3$ surface, not only the general ones.
-However, the method here does not lend itself to handle every projective $K3$ surface or even every projective $K3$ surface with Picard rank $1$.
-It is unknown whether the union of rational curves is dense in the Zariski topology on all such surfaces.
+However, the method here does not lend itself to handle every projective $K3$ surface.
+On the other hand, it is unknown whether the union of rational curves is dense in the Zariski topology on every projective $K3$ surface.

-\begin{conj} The union of rational curves is dense in the Zariski topology on every projective $K3$ surface $X$ with $\Pic(X) = \BZ$.
-That is, there are infinitely many rational curves on such $X$. \end{conj}
+\begin{conj} The union of rational curves is dense in the Zariski topology on every projective $K3$ surface $X$.
+That is, there are infinitely many rational curves on $X$. \end{conj}

 \begin{rem} This was known for a very general $K3$ surface using a deformational argument \cite{M-M}.
 However, to deal with every projective $K3$ surface, some new methods are needed.
-Recently, this was proved in \cite{BHT} for $g = 2$ using characteristic $p$ reduction.
+Recently, some substantial progress has been made on the conjecture.
+This was proved in \cite{BHT} for $g = 2$ and $\Pic(X) = \BZ$ using characteristic $p$ reduction.
+Their method was further developed in \cite{L-L}, where the conjecture was settled in all major cases with the only exception $\rank \Pic(X) = 2$ {(see further remark below)}.
+Also the conjecture was known for all elliptic $K3$ surfaces \cite{BT1} (see also \cite{H-T}).
+So the only unknown cases are $K3$ surfaces of Picard rank two which do not admit an elliptic fibration.
+However, their method does not seem to apply to the strong topology.
 Density of rational curves on $K3$ surfaces in both Zariski and strong topologies is related to Lang's conjecture on these surfaces \cite{La}. \end{rem}

+\begin{rem} It was pointed out to us by the referee that Zariski density of rational curves is known for ``most'' $K3$ surfaces of Picard rank $2$ since such a surface $X$ either has an infinite automorphism group or admits an elliptic fibration if $X$ does not contain a $(-2)$-curve.
+So the only outstanding cases of \conjref{CONJ001} are $K3$ surfaces of Picard rank $2$ containing $(-2)$-curves, e.g., a quartic surface with a node. \end{rem}

+Although we are unable to prove the density of rational curves on every $K3$ surface in the strong topology, we can do this for an elliptic $K3$ surface $X$ as long as the elliptic fibration $X\to \PP^1$ admits a rational non torsion (nt) multisection.
+Here a rational nt multisection $C$ of $\pi:X\to\PP^1$ is an irreducible rational curve $C\subset X$ such that $C$ meets the general fiber $X_b$ of $\pi$ at (at least) one point $p$ satisfying $L - mp\not\in J(X_b)_\tors$, where $L$ is an ample line bundle on $X$, $m = L\cdot X_b$ and $J(X_b) = \Pic^0(X_b)$ is the Jacobian of the elliptic curve $X_b$ \cite{BT1}.